Marriott Bonvoy Boundless Benefits: Free Night, Status & Earn Rates

 It also fits travelers who book Marriott properties through work but want to bank Bonvoy points and Elite Nights toward personal status.
 Just be aware that some employer travel programs do not allow personal cards on business trips.

-If you do not stay at Marriott, the card has limited value.
-The 2X base earn rate is below what flexible point cards offer like the Amex Gold, and Bonvoy points only really shine at Marriott.
+If you do not stay at Marriott, the benefits have limited value.
+The 2X base earn rate is below what flexible point cards offer, and Bonvoy points only really shine at Marriott.
+Before committing, it helps to know how to handle a credit card annual fee waiver if the $95 stops paying for itself.

-Loyalists who already hit Platinum or Titanium through stays may prefer the Bevy or Brilliant for the larger free night certificate.
-The math depends on how much you actually use the higher tier.
+Loyalists who already hit Platinum or Titanium through stays may want a higher-tier Bonvoy card for the larger free night certificate.
+The Marriott Bonvoy credit card guide compares those tiers in detail.

 Final Take